CanCLID/jyutping.org/content/en/docs/english.md

 Don’t worry if you cannot distinguish all of them.
 In real life you can still be well understood.
 To get practice, check out our page of [Tone Exercise](/en/blog/tones), where you can get a comprehensive drill of all Cantonese tones.

+Another fun yet effective way to practice Cantonese tones is through the Cantonese songs.
+Check out our [Practice Cantonese tones with Cantonese songs](/en/blog/song/) for details.

 ## 6 All set!

 Now you have gone through all the critical parts of Jyutping.
 For a full reference of the scheme, check out [LSHK Jyutping Scheme](/en/jyutping), our official reference page of Jyutping.